Here is a mnemonic – a memory technique – to help you remember names.

 You need to pay attention to the sound of the name as the person is being introduced.
 Then interest yourself in the person and have the intention to remember.
-Find ways to repeat the name to yourself while you visualize how you’ll link something in that person’s face to his or her name.
+Find ways to repeat the name to yourself while you visualize how you’ll link something in that person’s face to their name.
 Then check that the link you’ve created will remind you of the name.

 It’s usually more effective to work to learn both the first and last name of each person you’re meeting.
 Both names together are more unique than just a first name.
 There are many people called Jack in the world, but not so many called Jack Pease.